 - Secondhand Lions, which oddly, does not feature the titular lion.

 - My Fair Lady has the unusual credit "adapted from Bernard Shaw's Pygmalion produced on the screen by Gabriel Pascal."

 - Romy and Michele's High School Reunion

 - Calendar Girls: Originally a true story, the tale of a group of WI members' creation of a nude calendar to benefit a local cancer ward was first made into a film, and then the film was adapted by Tim Firth into a stage play.

 - Sadly, there is to date no commercially available stage adaptation of the film.
 A few players have obtained special permission, and any other performance was and would be technically illegal.
 There is a musical stage version, but it has nothing to do with the film.

-- Night of the Living Dead: The public domain status, and relatively low budget the film had makes it an easy and convincing transfer onto stage.
+- Night of the Living Dead (1968): The public domain status, and relatively low budget the film had makes it an easy and convincing transfer onto stage.

-- The 39 Steps received a Played for Laughs adaptation that uses just four actors!
+- The 39 Steps is a Played for Laughs adaptation of the 1935 film The 39 Steps that uses just four actors!
 (Although it was originally a novel, The 39 Steps.)

-- The Pink Panther Strikes Again: Created for amateur stagings in The Eighties, this is a Pragmatic Adaptation that scales down the action but preserves the style and tone of the film.
+- The Pink Panther Strikes Again: Created for amateur stagings in The '80s, this is a Pragmatic Adaptation that scales down the action but preserves the style and tone of the film.

 - Point Break Live! is a tongue-in-cheek retelling that uses an audience member to fill Keanu Reeves's role (dialogue is provided on cue cards).